-The BEST Vegan Gluten-free Brownies that are so fudgy, oil-free, nut-free and so rich, chocolatey, fudgy, (not cakey) and are incredibly moist.
+The BEST Healthy Vegan Gluten-free Brownies that are so fudgy, oil-free, nut-free and so rich, chocolatey, fudgy, (not cakey) and are incredibly moist.
 Dairy-free, egg-free and made with only 8 ingredients and all made in a food processor.

 Warning: the following post will produce extreme salivation.
 You have been warned.
 To me, a brownie that decides to call itself a brownie should require these characteristics: dense, fudgy, chewy and very chocolatey.
 Cakey brownies, step aside.
 You are not brownies, you are cake.
 Accept it and move on.
 These are the vegan brownies you want in your life.

-These Best Vegan Fudge Brownies are gluten-free, nut-free, oil-free, coconut-free and kid-friendly.
+These healthy vegan brownies are gluten-free, nut-free, oil-free, coconut-free and kid-friendly.
 Bonus that these only have 8 ingredients (+ salt & water)!
 These oil-free vegan brownies are just as rich and decadent, but much healthier.
 See all my oil-free baking tips and guide here!

-These are some of the best brownies I’ve ever had and I’m soooo not exaggerating.
-In fact, I was totally shocked at how amazing they were.
+These are some of the best brownies I’ve ever had and I’m not exaggerating.
 It doesn’t matter if they are vegan brownies or gluten-free brownies.
 What is shocking about that statement is that these are filled with ingredients that you would NEVER expect in a brownie recipe.
 Ya know, like the expected all-purpose flour, butter, sugar and eggs.